Updated: Oct 20

 Posting informative or entertaining content every day keeps your followers coming back.
 Case in point: 70% of Facebook users open the app at least once every 24 hours.
 Your social media manager should, too.

-When you fall off a consistent posting schedule, your avid followers see you less and less, making it easier for them to forget about you—or unfollow altogether.
+When you fall off a consistent posting schedule, your avid followers see you less and less, making it easier for them to forget about you—or unfollow you altogether.

 Keep the Daily Posts Coming—Without the Daily Stress